26 years, 00 months, 00 days

 "It's done that every time you've won.
 Not just this game."

-With his arms still tucked behind his head, he shrugs.
+With his arms still tucked back, he shrugs.
 "If you say so.
-To be honest, I can barely hear the crackling of the chessboard over the raucous cheers of triumph in my head."
+To be honest, I can barely hear the crackling of the chessboard over the raucous cheers of triumph in my own head."

 "You would be the type to cheer yourself on."